African Americans: Demographics

 According to the 2010 census, nearly 3% of people who self-identified as Black had recent ancestors who immigrated from another country.
-Self-reported non-Hispanic Black immigrants from the Caribbean, mostly from Jamaica and Haiti, represented 0.9% of the U.S. population, at 2.6 million.
+Self-reported non-Hispanic Black immigrants from the Caribbean, mostly from Jamaica and Haiti, represented 0.9% of the US population, at 2.6 million.
 Self-reported Black immigrants from sub-Saharan Africa also represented 0.9%, at about 2.8 million.
 Additionally, self-identified Black Hispanics represented 0.4% of the United States population, at about 1.2 million people, largely found within the Puerto Rican and Dominican communities.
 Self-reported Black immigrants hailing from other countries in the Americas, such as Brazil and Canada, as well as several European countries, represented less than 0.1% of the population.
 Mixed-race Hispanic and non-Hispanic Americans who identified as being part Black, represented 0.9% of the population.
-Of the 12.6% of United States residents who identified as Black, around 10.3% were "native Black American" or ethnic African Americans, who are direct descendants of West/Central Africans brought to the U.S. as slaves.
+Of the 12.6% of United States residents who identified as Black, around 10.3% were "native Black American" or ethnic African Americans, who are direct descendants of West/Central Africans brought to the US as slaves.
 These individuals make up well over 80% of all Blacks in the country.
-When including people of mixed-race origin, about 13.5% of the U.S. population self-identified as Black or "mixed with Black".
-However, according to the U.S. Census Bureau, evidence from the 2000 census indicates that many African and Caribbean immigrant ethnic groups do not identify as "Black, African Am., or Negro".
+When including people of mixed-race origin, about 13.5% of the US population self-identified as Black or "mixed with Black".
+However, according to the US Census Bureau, evidence from the 2000 census indicates that many African and Caribbean immigrant ethnic groups do not identify as "Black, African Am., or Negro".
 Instead, they wrote in their own respective ethnic groups in the "Some Other Race" write-in entry.
 As a result, the census bureau devised a new, separate "African American" ethnic group category in 2010 for ethnic African Americans.

-Historically, African Americans have been undercounted in the U.S. census due to a number of factors and biases.
+Nigerian Americans and Ethiopian Americans were the most reported sub-Saharan African groups in the United States.

 In the 2020 census, the African American population was undercounted at an estimated rate of 3.3%, up from 2.1% in 2010.

-U.S. cities
+Proportion in each county

+Texas has the largest African American population by state.
+Followed by Texas is Florida, with 3.8 million, and Georgia, with 3.6 million.
+Mississippi is the state with the highest African American share of the population at 39%.
+Followed by Mississippi is Louisiana at 34%, and Georgia at 32%.